 Do you read fiction?

 Here’s why it matters.
 Walk into a room and lecture 25 people for an hour and what will they remember?
-The one story you told about the young pilot caught in a spiral of death.
+The one story you told about the pilot caught in a death spiral.

-We keep a Jessamyn West quote in our office that captures the power of story:
+We keep a quote in our office that captures the power of story:

 We can’t even count the times we’ve failed in thought, word, and deed.
 Poor planning, skimpy prep, bad counsel, ill treatment, self-serving agendas, careless risks, hurtful words, prideful acts, zero gifting, and on and on.
 A guy once came to our school and gave a hilarious talk about the person he’d least like to share a deserted island with.
 Himself.

 But it’s all good because of one thing.
 God redeems everything.
 You walk into a room full of students and give a terrible lesson.
 You’re tired, ill-prepared, and coming off a bad week.
 The students slouch, text, and whisper to friends.
 Driving home afterwards, humiliated, you vow never to do that again.